 A shotgun, preferably a 12-gauge semi-automatic, can be used for shooting at short range (less than 50 yards).
 A 12-gauge shotgun and a scoped rifle should both be available.
 Copper-coated (BB) lead shot, No. 4 lead buckshot, and in new shotguns, large-sized steel shot works well for killing coyotes.
 A metro-barrel and subsonic rounds can significantly reduce the report and are useful in urban areas.
 Specific shot placement is critical in the humane killing of coyotes.

 Calling and Shooting

-Coyotes may respond to calls of other predators, but should be used sparingly.
-Coyotes can be called at any time of day, although the first hours after dawn and last hours before dark usually are best.
-Call in areas where signs of coyotes, such as tracks or droppings occur.
+Coyotes may respond to calls of other predators, but these should be used sparingly.
+Coyotes can be called at any time of day, although the first hours after dawn and last hours befor dark usually are best.
+Call in areas where signs of coyotes, such as tracks or dropping occur.
 In some situations, coyotes can be located by listening for howling at sundown and sunrise.
 Use sirens to elicit howls from coyotes.
 A human imitation of a howl also may work.
 Coyotes often come to a howl without howling back, so the prudent hunter is always ready to shoot.

 Hunting at Night